haddocking/haddock3-user-manual/src/tutorials.md

 The list of tutorials is available from our [BonvinLab website -> education -> haddock3 -> tutorials](https://www.bonvinlab.org/education/HADDOCK3/)

+We have now also added a Jupyter notebooks directory to the source code.
+Those can be directly started on Google Colab or on your own resource.
+Visit [https://github.com/haddocking/haddock3/notebooks](https://github.com/haddocking/haddock3/notebooks) for instructions.

 Please note that we are constantly adding new tutorials, and therefore new ones may appear from time to time.

 ## Haddock2.X tutorial